On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Acknowledgments

 \section{Acknowledgments}

+The authors wish to thank the anonymous referee for pointing out several references about the sharp interface limit of Diffuse Interface models and for the careful reading of the manuscript, which significantly improved the quality of our work.
 Part of this work was carried out during the first and second authors' visit to School of Mathematical Sciences of Fudan University whose hospitality is gratefully acknowledged.
-M.~Grasselli is a member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-H.~Wu is partially supported by NNSFC grant No. 11631011 and the Shanghai Center for Mathematical Sciences at Fudan University.
+M.~Grasselli is a member of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`{a} e le loro applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
+H.~Wu is partially supported by NNSFC grant No. 12071084, 11631011 and the Shanghai Center for Mathematical Sciences at Fudan University.